Published 2021-03-14.

 Now that AWS is configured to collect assets,

-they are automatically uploaded using aws s3 sync
+they are automatically uploaded using aws s3 sync when collectstatic is run.

-In this mode, no assets are copied locally to STATIC_ROOT
+In this mode, no assets are copied locally to STATIC_ROOT.

 (aw) $ ./manage.py collectstatic Using AWS datastore for assets.
 (Input) STATICFILES_DIRS=['/var/work/django/frobshop/static'] (Output) STATIC_ROOT=/var/work/django/frobshop/collected_static_assets You have requested to collect static files at the destination location as specified in your settings.
 This will overwrite existing files!
 Are you sure you want to do this? yes (aw) $ aws s3 ls assets.ancientwarmth.com PRE admin/ PRE debug_toolbar/ PRE django_extensions/ PRE django_tables2/ PRE oscar/ PRE treebeard/